SimulationEverywhere-Models/Cadmium-Cell-DEVS-Modified-Hoya-Model/README.md

 	- The seed provided to the random generator.
 The same scenario run with the same seed should generate the same results.

 ## To-Do List
-[x] Relabel sir to sird because it now keeps track of deaths as well

-[x] Document automation scripts
-	[x] Make a guide to using the automation scripts

-	[x] Document the functions in the automation scripts

 [o] Change location of simulation results for main executable to a more convenient place
-	[o] Make the default location a folder within the repository
+	[x] Make the default location a folder within the repository

 	[o] Add ability to set output location at runtime (?)

 [o] Include option to disable mask adoption (in response to infected population) and instead use static mask rates

-[o] Randomness
-	[x] Initial implementation

-	[o] Alter to match Binyamin's modified Zhong model

-	[x] Fix bug where cells use identical generators instead of the same one